-A large body of rigorous scientific studies demonstrates that democratic institutions have a positive effect on increasing public expenditures on social protection policies, favoring poor and vulnerable groups in society.
+A large body of rigorous scientific studies demonstrate that democratic institutions have a positive effect on increasing public expenditures on social protection policies, in favor of poor and vulnerable groups in society.

-Strong, robust evidence demonstrates that democratization, along-side fiscal capacity, leads to a substantial increase in spending on social protection.
-Fiscal capacity1 alone has only minor positive effects on the expansion of social protection policies and increased spending that protects the poor and vulnerable.
+Strong, robust evidence demonstrates that democratization, alongside fiscal capacity, leads to a substantial increase in spending on social protection.
+Fiscal capacity1 alone has only minor positive effects on the expansion of social protection policies and increased spending that protect the poor and vulnerable.
 Yet, transitioning from a closed dictatorship to a full democracy leads on average to more than a 100% increase in spending on social protection policies.